Scrumy is a project management tool loosely based off of

 Your project will remain intact, with all tasks, future sprints, and snapshots remaining.
 It will still be password protected.
 However,

-you will not be able to access your project.
+you will be locked out of your project beginning the moment you deactivate.
 When you sign in, you will only have the options of changing the password,

 reactivating the account,